Tome Software and Trek Bicycle are looking to AI to make biking safer

 “Trek has a longstanding commitment to the development of solutions to enhance the safety of all cyclists,” said Eric Bjorling, brand manager for Trek.
 “Research and innovation have been at the heart of those efforts and having a partner like Tome to accelerate ensuring that a cyclist’s most basic needs are met is going to have a massive impact.”

-Bicycling is experiencing a sort of renaissance are quickly reaching new users through various means including bike sharing.
+Bicycling is experiencing a sort of renaissance and are quickly reaching new users through various means including bike sharing.
 As the DOT data shows, there’s a large area of opportunity to make biking safer.

 0